10 Reasons You May Not Want to Work at PD

 Drive for excellence 🏆

-If you think “good enough” is good enough, PD may not be the right pursuit for you.
+If you think “good enough” is good enough, PD may not be the road for your travels.

 Mediocrity is a common mindset, but it’s not an option at PD.
 We view ourselves as a world-class team committed to excelling in our respective fields.
 We relentlessly pursue excellence and continuously push each other to raise the bar.
 When someone joins PD, we expect that person to share our drive to achieve mastery in everything we do.
 Every task, however small, must be done with excellence, and this expectation may be too much for some people.
 Excellence is not a motivational phrase for us; it’s a burning desire that fuels our drive.
 We’re here to do exceptional work, and we’re willing to go to great lengths for it.